mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/intro.md

 * The [MPI Tutorial](http://mpitutorial.com) website is the starting point of many MPI developers.
 It is extremely useful and provides lots of very clear examples for everything MPI-1 related.
 This tutorial only aims at reaching such a level of pedagogical information.
 To be completely honest, this tutorial would not exist if MPI Tutorial was an interactive website such as tech.io.

+* [MPIP2P](https://cvw.cac.cornell.edu/MPIP2P/), a tutorial part of the Cornell Virtual Workshop.
+It explains very well all the subtleties behind Point-to-Point communications and has very good diagrams, especially for the communication modes.

-With these three resources and this interactive course, you should be ready to take on the world of distributed computing !
+With these resources and this interactive course, you should be ready to take on the world of distributed computing !